-To instantiate multiple cores, instantiate the RXAUI component multiple times.
-Some clocking resources such as the transceiver "common" module can be shared between multiple core instances.
-Due to the transceiver phase alignment procedure, clk156 must be generated from the core txoutclk port and is not shareable with another core instance.
-If it is desired to share the Common PLL clocks with another instance, then one core can be generated with the clocking option selected and one core without.
-The allows the common PLL signals to be connected between two cores.
-See the 7 Series FPGAs GTX/GTH Transceivers User Guide [Ref 3] for details on sharing the reference clock and any limitations.
+Due to the transceiver phase alignment procedure, clk156 must be generated from the transceiver txoutclk port and is not shareable with another core instance.
+See the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 2] and the 7 Series FPGAs GTP Transceivers User Guide (UG482) [Ref 3] for details on sharing the reference clock and any limitations.